Cosmic shear with one component and its application to future radio surveys: Theory

 For two galaxies A and B separated by an angular distance $\theta$, the one-component shear correlation function is

-where the ensemble averages are taken over the position angles of both galaxies.
-Because $\phi_A$ and $\phi_B$ are independent for randomly oriented disks, \eqn{\ref{eq:CF}} simplifies to
+where the ensembles average over the position angles of the two galaxies.
+Eq.~\ref{eq:CF} simplifies to

 The prefactor 1/4 corresponds to equal weighting for all galaxies in the sample.
-However, for a given galaxy sample, we can optimize the galaxy weights based on the relative position angles in the two-point correlation function estimator, thereby boosting $\gamma_+$ and hence the signal of the one-component shear idea.
+However, for a given galaxy sample, we in practice can optimize the galaxy weights based on the relative position angles in the two-point correlation function estimator, thereby boosting $\gamma_+$ and hence $\xi^{\rm one}_\pm$.
 We outline the corresponding derivations in Appendix~\ref{app}.